Why does Co-operators do property inspections?

 We want to make sure we're on top of your insurance needs.
 Part of this process is to visit your home periodically for an on-site review and insurance inspection.
 We conduct these inspections for a few reasons:

-All inspections at The Co-operators are conducted by our Financial Advisors or by contracted, qualified inspectors, who call in advance to arrange a mutually convenient time to visit.
+All inspections at Co-operators are conducted by our financial representatives or by contracted, qualified inspectors, who call in advance to arrange a mutually convenient time to visit.
 The inspector will look for and calculate the following:

 Replacement value calculation

 We calculate the replacement value of your home and personal property, so that if you ever have a claim, you will receive the most accurate amount.

 We check the general condition of your heating, plumbing and electrical systems and let you know if any repairs would help prevent problems in the future.

 The best way to make sure you're getting the correct insurance coverage is to get an accurate calculation of the value of your home and your personal belongings by taking an inventory of everything you would need to replace if it was lost, stolen or damaged.

 As part of the inventory process, your financial representative will figure out the replacement value of your home.
 This is how much it would cost to rebuild or replace your house and other buildings if you had to start from scratch.